carologistics/clips_executive/extensions/pddl/cx_z3_vendor/README.md

 Hence, this package provides a legacy version that is capable of solving the problems emitted by the planner.

+The z3 solver itself is licensed under MIT, this vendor utilizes the Apache-2.0 license.

 # Usage

 ## CLI